muhammad2033/DataAnalysis_With_MachineLearning/streamlit/Heart Attack rate/ReadMe.md

 Important points regading this code.
 If anyone can change here , so feel free to commit...

-I took a random dataset , that's a famous Titanic dataset.
+I took a random dataset , that's a Heart attack rate dataset.
 I used the pandas library for analysis.
 After completion of analysis , I splitted the dataset into train and test.

 then I applied ML algorithms.
 I just used two algorithms that are Logistic Regression and Decision Tree.